Durward Kirby: In literature and the arts

 Kirby's name was spoofed in the animated series The Rocky and Bullwinkle Show, wherein a man's hat (size 7-5/32) was called the "Kirward Derby".
 It supposedly had magic powers that made its wearer the smartest person in the world.
 Kirby considered suing, but his business manager pointed out that it would only bring more attention to the show.
 Jay Ward, producer of The Bullwinkle Show, even offered to pay Kirby to sue him; however, he did not pursue any further action.

 A button reading "Durward Kirby for President in '64" appeared in the January 1964 edition of Mad magazine.

 The title track of the 1972 album Scraps by NRBQ includes the line: "I know a mellow-roonie boy named Durward Kirby; I yelled in his ear and wondered if he heard me."

 In The Mary Tyler Moore Show episode "Phyllis Whips Inflation" (season 5, episode 114; aired January 18, 1975), the character Phyllis Lindstrom explains that the drop in the price of her Polaroid stock is because the company hired Laurence Olivier to do its television commercials.
 She says they should have saved money and hired Kirby (a reference to his Polaroid commercial incident).

-In the movie Pulp Fiction (1994), the character Mia Wallace (Uma Thurman) orders a "Durward Kirby" burger.
+In the movie Pulp Fiction (1994), the character Mia Wallace (Uma Thurman) orders a "Durward Kirby" burger in a '50s themed restaurant.